-As you know I am writing a book, called Build Your Signature Wardrobe (all title feedback welcome by the way).
+As you know I am writing a book, called Signature Wardrobe Planning (all title feedback welcome by the way).
 It’s been a couple of weeks since I talked about the value of wardrobe planning, so I thought I’d follow up with some thoughts about wardrobe budgeting and buying clothes.

 I think many of us know we need to change the way that we think about what and how we wear our clothes.
 But where do you start if you want to start all over again?
 There are some really interesting and useful websites out there that offer a lot of advice – here are some that I subscribe to: